Skip to content

 • Brainstem

-• Diffusion-weighted imaging may show cytotoxic edema
+• Diffusion-weighted imaging may show cytotoxic oedema

-• Susceptibility-weighted imaging can detect microhemorrhages
+• Susceptibility-weighted imaging can detect microhaemorrhages

 panels-1